nDimensional/zig-sqlite/README.md

 Prepare statements using `Database.prepare`, and finalize them with `stmt.deinit()`.
 Statements must be given explicit comptime params and result types and are typed as `sqlite.Statement(Params, Result)`.

+- The comptime `Params` type must be a struct whose fields are (possibly optional) float, integer, `sqlite.Blob`, or `sqlite.Text` types.
+- The comptime `Result` type must either be `void`, indicating a method that returns no data, or a struct of the same kind as param types, indicating a query that returns rows.

+`Blob` and `Text` are wrapper structs with a single field `data: []const u8`.

+### Methods

+If the `Result` type is `void`, use the `Statement(Params, Result).exec(params: Params): !void` method to execute the statement several times with different params.

 ```zig
 const User = struct { id: sqlite.Text, age: ?f32 };
 const insert = try db.prepare(